Ragnarok Online: Valkyrie Uprising

 Ragnarok Online: Valkyrie Uprising was a free MMORPG developed by Gravity and published by NEOCYON for iOS and Android in 2013.
-The game's servers have since shutdown in 2018.
+The game's servers have been closed since 2018.
 In 2022, a sequel named Ragnarok V: Returns was released.

 Plot

 After a 100-year war with the Demons, the humans of Midgard forged a fragile truce with the scourge of the Underworld.
 Valkyrie Randgris threatened the human world using a powerful item stolen from the Underworld, the Cursed Stone.
 Monica, from the Celestial Land of Valhalla, defeated Randgris and was able to seal her away, never to be seen again.
 At the time of the game's setting, a mysterious woman broke the seal and disappeared.
 This releases the dark powers of Randgris and her Cursed Stone, and she is free to terrorize the human world once again.

 Classes

 There are five classes available, sourced from the original game Ragnarok Online: